binliu-base/FCND-T1P4-Estimation-CPP/README.md

 ![ EKF Control Input in the prediction stage](./images/EKF-control.png)

 We're going to be using the X, Y, and Z accelerations as well as the psi dot of Rate Gryo as the EKF control inputs.
-[this paper](https://eresearch.ozyegin.edu.tr/bitstream/handle/10679/947/Fusing%20inertial%20sensor%20data%20in%20an%20extended%20kalman%20filter%20for%203D%20camera%20tracking.pdf?sequence=2&isAllowed=y) goes over a thorough analysis of different approaches.
+Because it is always better to fuse both sensors in the measurement stage and that in particular, accelerometer helps more with the 3D position tracking accuracy whereas gyroscope helps more with the 3D orientation trackingaccuracy.[this paper](https://eresearch.ozyegin.edu.tr/bitstream/handle/10679/947/Fusing%20inertial%20sensor%20data%20in%20an%20extended%20kalman%20filter%20for%203D%20camera%20tracking.pdf?sequence=2&isAllowed=y)

 ### Project Rubric